MalphasWats/computing.codes/_posts/2015-11-24-Design-Project-Logo.markdown

 - Edit an image to use as a background for your logo
 ---

+# Concept

-# Using one of the words below, create a concept for a new computer game:
+Using one of the words below, create a concept for a new computer game:

 * picnic
 * urban